Bamum

 - Trade Relations

-- Trade has historically been a significant aspect of Bamum interactions, with goods such as crafts, textiles, and agricultural products exchanged with neighboring regions.
+- Trade has been a central part of Bamum history, with goods exchanged both locally and with distant traders.

 - Shared Artistic Projects